rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

    be cached to disk for "local" keys, because values for external crates should be loadable from crate metadata instead.

+ - `feedable` - The query is not actually a function, but it's own arena type.
+This is done to declare an arena, "feed" the information to store at a later point in the compilation (for example, when we actually have a `Crate` object available), and then retrieve it as any other crate.
+Thus, function definitions for these queries do not exist.

 [mod]: ../query.html#adding-a-new-kind-of-query